Elpiphoros/Board_Game/README.md

 the name of the players, the number of turns made by the players during the game, and the name of the winner.
 The program is able to display a high score table in which the top 5 players with the most wins are displayed.

-The game stores data in a database, in a JSON file.
+The game stores data in a JSON file via Jackson.